npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 To ensure you are on the ENGR servers, run the command `hostname` and verify that you see something like `flipX.engr.oregonstate.edu`, where X is a number 1-4.

+### OPTIONAL: Want to Never Use Duo or Your Password Again?

+If you want to avoid having to enter your password and complete Duo MFA every time you log in, you can set up SSH keys for the ENGR servers.
+This is optional, but recommended if you plan to work on the ENGR servers often.
+Follow this [video tutorial](https://youtu.be/6ZbZXPIsZtI?si=LtiNKq6084Bxp-6P&t=68) (1:08 to 7:15) to set it up.

 ## <a id="git"></a>GitHub and Git Setup

 Now that you know where you'll be working, we will set you up with Git and GitHub.
 Git is a version control system that helps you track changes to your code, and GitHub is a platform that hosts git repositories (AKA projects) online.
 Together, they enable you to save your work, collaborate with others, and maintain a record of your project changes to share with others.